telesoho/vscode-markdown-paste-image/README.md

   Smartly paste in Markdown by pressing 'Ctrl+Alt+V' ('Cmd+Alt+V' on Mac) or `Markdown Paste` command.

-  - If you paste an image, the extension will create an new file for the image and insert link code to Markdown.
+  - If you paste an image, the extension will create an new file for the image and insert link code to Markdown (Disabled in SSH & Dev Container mode).
   - If you paste a text, it will test the text with customize regex, and replace matched content by regex.
   - If you paste a text contain HTML tag, it will try to convert the HTML content to Markdown.
   - If you paste a rich text, it will try to convert the rich text to Markdown.